CERTCC/SSVC/docs/howto/bootstrap/use.md

 The basic guidance is that the analyst should communicate all of the vulnerability's possible states, to the best of the analyst's knowledge.
 If the analyst knows nothing, all states are possible.

+!!! example "Communicating All Possible States"

     For example, [Utility](../../reference/decision_points/utility.md) may be [laborious](../../reference/decision_points/utility.md), [efficient](../../reference/decision_points/utility.md), or [super effective](../../reference/decision_points/system_exposure.md).

+    {% include-markdown "../../_generated/decision_points/utility.md" %}

     The reason a stakeholder might publish a decision point with all its possible values is that doing so expresses that the analyst thought about [*Utility*](#utility) but does not have anything to communicate.
     A stakeholder might have information to communicate about some decision points but not others.
     If SSVC uses this format to list the values that are in play for a particular vulnerability, there is no need for a special “I don't know” marker.

 The merit in this “list all values” approach emerges when the stakeholder knows that the value for a decision point may be A or B, but not C.

+!!! example "When Some Values Are Known (But Others Are Not)"

     For example, say the analyst knows that [*Value Density*](../../reference/decision_points/value_density.md) is [diffuse](../../reference/decision_points/value_density.md) but does not know the value for [Automatability](../../reference/decision_points/automatable.md).

+    {% include-markdown "../../_generated/decision_points/value_density.md" %}

+    {% include-markdown "../../_generated/decision_points/automatable.md" %}

     Then the analyst can usefully restrict [Utility](../../reference/decision_points/utility.md) to one of [laborious](../../reference/decision_points/utility.md) or [efficient](../../reference/decision_points/utility.md).

 As discussed below, information can change over time.
 Partial information may be, but is not required to be, sharpened over time into a precise value for the decision point.